Jerry Rosenberg

-Jerome "Jerry" Rosenberg (May 23, 1937 – June 1, 2009) was a New York State convict, mobster and jail house lawyer.
+Jerome "Jerry" Rosenberg (May 23, 1937 – June 1, 2009) was a New York State convict, mobster, and jail house lawyer.
 He was incarcerated for 46 years, longer than any other prisoner in New York State history.
-Rosenberg was sentenced to death for his involvement in the 1962 double homicide of two New York City police officers.
+Rosenberg was sentenced to death for his involvement in the 1962 double homicide of two New York City police officers during a robbery carried out with two other Mafia-connected gangsters.
 His sentence was commuted to life in prison in June 1965, after capital punishment was abolished (save for premeditated murder of law enforcement) in New York.
 Rosenberg went on to become the first New York State inmate to earn a law degree and in turn gave legal advice to several inmates, including the leaders of the Attica Prison riot.
 A book was written about Rosenberg and his time in prison which was adapted into a 1988, made-for-TV movie, Doing Life, starring Tony Danza.

 Robbery and murder

-In 1962, Rosenberg took part in the robbery of Borough Park Tobacco Company in Brooklyn.
-The robbery was unsuccessful and resulted in the death of two police officers.
-The previous killing of two New York City police officers had occurred more than three decades earlier.
+In 1962, Rosenberg took part in the robbery of Borough Park Tobacco Company in Brooklyn alongside two other Italian-American Mafia-connected gangsters.
+The robbery was unsuccessful and resulted in the death of two responding police officers.
+The double homicide of New York City police officers was the first in more than three decades.
 With 1,000 police officers assigned to the double homicide, Rosenberg would eventually turn himself in.
-Upon conviction of first-degree murder, Rosenberg was to be executed along with his accomplice in the 1962 shooting.
+Upon conviction of first degree murder, Rosenberg was to be executed along with his accomplice, Anthony Portelli, who was the triggerman in the 1962 shooting.
 Throughout his trial and sentence, Rosenberg claimed innocence of the murders.